Home > Good Food > Breakfast > Beef Bacon

 Instructions

-• Gather your equipment: a good food scale, a pen and scrap paper, a calculator, a baking sheet, and plastic wrap.
+• Gather your equipment.
+Youโ€™ll need a good food scale, a pen and scrap paper, a calculator (maybe), a baking sheet, and plastic wrap.

-• Calculate your dry brine.
-PER LB of beef, you need 10g kosher salt, 5g brown sugar 1g nitrate salt.
-If you don't want to do the math, visit this awesome
+• PER pound (454g) of beef, you need 10g kosher salt, 5g brown sugar 1g nitrate salt.

-and select the following options; US curing standards, Skin Off.
+If you donโ€™t want to do the math, visit this awesomeย WEB-BASED CALCULATORย and select the following options; US curing standards, Skin Off.
 Then I use the measurements listed for salt, sugar, and the minimum amount of nitrates.

-• Sprinkle the brine mix on the beef belly, making sure to get both sides, and the edges.
+• Sprinkle the brineย mix on the beef belly, making sure to get both sides, and the edges.
 Pat it in.

-• Cure the beef bacon in the fridge for 5 days, flipping the slab once per day.
+• Place the beefย belly on a clean baking sheet and place it in the fridge.
+Cure the beefย bacon in the fridge for 5 days, flipping the slab once per day.

-• Remove the bacon from the smoker and allow it to come to room temperature before placing it in the fridge to chill for at least 2 hours.
+• Remove the baconย from the smoker and allow it to come to room temperature before placing it in the fridge to chill for at least 2 hours.

-• Slice your beef bacon with a meat slicer, or a good brisket knife and a steady hand.
+• Slice your beef baconย with a meat slicer, or a good brisket knife and a steady hand.

 Notes